-Do you want to kick start your exploration of wine?
+Do you want to kick-start your exploration of wine?
 Well, we’ve got you covered!

 Learning to taste wine is no different to learning to really appreciate music or art in the way that the pleasure you receive is proportionate to the effort you make.
 In order words, the more you fine tune your sensory abilities the better you’ll understand and enjoy the nuances great wines can express.

-If your stomach normally sinks when you share a bottle of wine with your wine-expert friend and they start to swirl, sniff, swish, spit and use words like “tannin”, “lush” or “stoney” then fear no more.
+If your stomach normally sinks when you share a bottle of wine with your wine-expert friend and they start to swirl, sniff, swish, spit and use words like “tannin”, “lush” or “Stoney” then fear no more.

 Our ultimate cheat sheet will have you tasting wine like a pro and there are only three parts to it.

-A glass of wine is more than just a sum of tastes – to sip like a true wine connoisseur, the first thing you need to do is examine the colour of the wine.
+A glass of wine is more than just a sum of tastes – to sip like a true wine connoisseur, the first thing you need to do is examine the color of the wine.
 Begin by pouring it into a clear glass and examine the shade or hue of the wine against a white background – it is opaque or transparent?

 According to wine experts, if you don’t smell the wine you can be “robbed” of the complete tasting experience.